-RALEIGH (WTVD) -- North Carolina's highest court is considering whether a Raleigh man convicted of killing his pregnant wife should get a new trial.
+RALEIGH, North Carolina (WTVD) -- The Raleigh man convicted of killing his pregnant wife 11 years ago, is seeking freedom with a third trial.

 The daughter - who was 2-years-old at the time - tracked tiny bloody footprints throughout the upstairs floor of the home on Birchleaf Drive.